The $100 Touring Bike

 Let’s look at what exactly you can buy for about $100 these days.
 In a new bike shop the answer is not very much, if anything at all, and certainly nothing worth touring on.
 Think a lot of junk imported from China, sold in varying states of disrepair and with parts so flimsy that you can’t even do simple tasks like adjusting the brakes.

-They don’t look very fancy do they?
-And the truth is, they’re not.
-There are no special accessories, the pedals are made of plastic and the rims are slightly out of true.
+These bikes are far from fancy: no special accessories, plastic pedals and rims that don’t quite run true.
 At least Andrew’s came with a back-wheel lock!
-Here are some close-up pictures to show exactly what you’re dealing with at this price range:
+The pictures below give an idea of exactly what you’re dealing with at this price range.

 The Test